Frequently Asked Questions

 What is CPHIN?

-The Canadian Personalized Healthcare Innovation Network (CPHIN) is a non-profit organization who wants to make health data accessible to patients, researchers, and clinicians across the country.
-We bring together healthcare system stakeholders to conduct personalized healthcare research programs.
+The Canadian Personalized Healthcare Innovation Network (CPHIN) is a non-profit organization who wants to bring the healthcare system together to leverage trusted data and improve health outcomes for Canadians.

 No. CPHIN is a not-for-profit that partners with entities in both the public and private sectors.

 What does CPHIN want to achieve?

 CPHIN aims to co-create a data-driven healthcare system that will accelerate personalized healthcare for Canadians.